Back to Delaware

 Conveyance

-The act of transferring property from one person to another through a legal document.
+The legal act of transferring title or ownership of real estate from one person to another.

 Limits and Unknowns